-14.2.
+10.2.
 Load data

 In this work step data for the analysis have to be provided.
 The number of datasets to load depends on the number of conditions declared in the previous step.
 BESA Connectivity reads the .generic file format which is the output from BESA Research.
 The generic files can be easily generated from any other software following the format description.
-Please see chapter 18.3 for further details.
+Please see chapter 14.3 for further details.

-Pressing the first Load Data for <Condition 1> button will bring up a file selector box (Condition 1 text will be replaced with the actual name of the first condition).
-If two conditions were indicated in the Set Project Targets work step, a second button Load Data for <Condition 2> will be available.
+Pressing the first Load Data for < Condition

+1> button will bring up a file selector box

+(Condition 1 text will be replaced with the actual name of the first condition).

+If several conditions were indicated in the Set Project Targets work step, multiple buttons Load Data for <Condition> will be available.
 Pressing this button will also bring up a file selector box.